gnosischain/cryo-indexer/README.md

 **Behavior**:
 - Polls for new blocks every `POLL_INTERVAL` seconds (default: 10s)
 - Waits `CONFIRMATION_BLOCKS` (default: 12) before indexing to avoid reorgs
+- Processes in small batches (default: 100 blocks) for reliability
 - Automatically resumes from last indexed block on restart
-- Handles chain reorganizations gracefully
-- Periodically resets stale 'processing' jobs
+- Self-healing: resets stale jobs on startup

 **When to Use**:
 - ✅ Production systems requiring up-to-date blockchain data